1948 Nickel Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 For collectors seeking to verify rarity rankings and current market assessments, our CoinValueChecker App provides instant access to comprehensive rarity data.

-Key Features of the 1948 Nickel
+Key Features That Affect 1948 Nickel Value

 The Obverse of the 1948 Nickel